 8 Reasons You Shouldn’t Be Giving Up On Love

-Can you relate to what happens if you give up on love?
+Can you relate to the things that happen when you give up on love?
 If yes, you may have already started giving up love or are at least very close to doing it.
-Here are 8 reasons why you shouldn’t:
+If you’re thinking about giving up on love at 50 or are just starting out in life and are mellowed down by all the bad marriages around you, let’s show you the positives instead and why you should wait for love.
+Here are 8 reasons why you shouldn’t give up on love:

 1. Love makes you happier and healthier